T13.01.S02 Psychometrics

 This podcast explains slide 2 from the document “T13.01.
 Information functions”.
 Contents: -Description and interpretation of a graph displaying the ICCs of two items. -Comparison of the two ICCs from the perspective of the item the discrimination.

-P08.1 s1 Probability of Agreement by Chance
+P08.1 s6_7 Percentage of Agreement

 T12.03 Psychometrics.
 How to draw an ICC - General Ideas